ulthiel/NetatmoInflux/Readme.md

 ### Import

-The import script ```Import.py``` will import the sensor data from the Netatmo server into your InfluxDB.
+The import script ```Import.py``` imports the sensor data from the Netatmo server into your InfluxDB.
 Just run:

 ```
 python Import.py
 ```

+The Netamo module id and the location will be stored as tags for each measurement.
+The script will always look for the latest available timestamp for each sensor and then starts retrieving data from this timestamp on.
+So, even if the script crashes (e.g., if the network connection breaks down), you can re-start it as if nothing happened and there won't be data corruption (I hope so).

-You can also start this as a service via
+You can also start this script as a service via

 ```
 python Import.py --service
 ```

 which will execute the import every 10 minutes so that your data in the InfluxDB is always up to date.
-The Netamo module id and the location will be stored as tags for each measurement.